-Ghanaian Content Strategist Shares Legit Ways Workers Can Access Car Loans in Ghana
+Ghanaian Content Strategist Shares Legit Ways Workers Can Access Car Loans Locally

-- Ghanaian TikToker, Florence, known as a content strategist, shared three institutions she said people in Ghana can check if they want to get a car through structured payment options
+- Ghanaian TikToker and content strategist, Florence, shared three institutions where locals can check if they are eligible to get a car through structured payment options

-- She advised viewers not to rush into payments and urged them to properly research every company, visit their offices, and verify details before committing
+- Via social media, she advised viewers not to rush into payments and urged them to properly research every company, visit their offices, and verify details before committing fully

 - Her video sparked interest because many young workers and business owners are constantly looking for trusted ways to own a car without paying the full amount at once